 I can help you capture food photography in Cambridge & Cambridgeshire depending on your needs.
-I would need to know the quantity of dishes/products that need to be photographed.
-As well as if you need them captured on white backgrounds or not.
+I would need to know the number of dishes/products that need to be photographed.
+As well as if you need them captured on white backdrops or not.
 And if you have those facilities at your premises or if I need to bring them with me.

 We have photographed food in Cambridge and Ely for many years now: